-- 1 Company has not yet identified the oldest segments of overhead wire that it will replace, it does - 2 not have an accurate method for identifying this wire, nor has it demonstrated that its oldest - 3 wire has experienced a disproportionately high rate of failure."86 The DPU concluded:

-4 Overall many initiatives within the Company's CRRC proposal, and particularly within the 5 aging infrastructure initiative, are for activities that have received either little or no 6 funding by the Company over the past ten years, which casts doubt on the Company's 7 argument that these activities represent urgent and ongoing priorities....
-Although the Company claims that a key objective of the CRRC program is to make additional capital 8 9 available in order to replace the Company's aging infrastructure, we find that the 10 Company has failed to demonstrate that it is necessary and in the best interests of ratepayers.87 11

-13 Pacific Gas & Electric

-14 PG&E, while operating under an MRP featuring stairstep revenue caps, proposed a six reliability performance.
-The program featured an estimated \$2.3 billion in capex and \$43

-15 year program called the Cornerstone Improvement Project ("Cornerstone") to improve its

-17 million in O&M spending, leading to a revenue requirement escalation in the plan term of \$1

-18 billion.
-In its assessment of the Cornerstone proposal, the CPUC noted that

-19 PG&E acknowledges that Cornerstone will not prevent infrastructure failures, but states 20 that, in general, the proposal will allow PG&E to restore service to customers faster and to isolate impacted lines to minimize the customers affected by such failures.
-While 21 22 reducing the impacts of outages is a worthwhile goal, as discussed later in this decision, 23 a significantly less costly program from that proposed in Cornerstone can still capture a 24 substantial amount of such benefits.
-There is no good evidence to indicate what level of 25 overall improved reliability is necessary or appropriate.
-Without knowing this, there is 26 no way for us to determine that a program as substantial as Cornerstone is necessary."88

-28 The CPUC also found that PG&E's current distribution reliability was adequate, projects

-29 necessary to maintain adequate reliability were addressed in general rate cases, and PG&E's

-- 30 value of service study though slightly out of date showed that PG&E's customers believed that - 31 the company met or exceeded their service expectations was more compelling.89
+1 not have an accurate method for identifying this wire, nor has it demonstrated that its oldest wire has experienced a disproportionately high rate of failure."
+The DPU concluded: 2 3 Overall many initiatives within the Company's CRRC proposal, and particularly within the 4 aging infrastructure initiative, are for activities that have received either little or no 5 funding by the Company over the past ten years, which casts doubt on the Company's 6 argument that these activities represent urgent and ongoing priorities....
+Although the 7 Company claims that a key objective of the CRRC program is to make additional capital 8 available in order to replace the Company's aging infrastructure, we find that the 9 Company has failed to demonstrate that it is necessary and in the best interests of 10 ratepayers.
+11 Pacific Gas & Electric 12 13 PG&E, while operating under an MRP featuring stairstep revenue caps, proposed a six 14 year program called the Cornerstone Improvement Project ("Cornerstone") to improve its 15 reliability performance.
+The program featured an estimated \$2.3 billion in capex and \$43 16 million in O&M spending, leading to a revenue requirement escalation in the plan term of over 17 \$1 billion.
+In its assessment of the Cornerstone proposal, the CPUC noted that 18 PG&E acknowledges that Cornerstone will not prevent infrastructure failures, but states 19 that, in general, the proposal will allow PG&E to restore service to customers faster and to isolate impacted lines to minimize the customers affected by such failures.
+While 20 21 reducing the impacts of outages is a worthwhile goal, as discussed later in this decision, 22 a significantly less costly program from that proposed in Cornerstone can still capture a 23 substantial amount of such benefits.
+There is no good evidence to indicate what level of 24 overall improved reliability is necessary or appropriate.
+Without knowing this, there is 25 no way for us to determine that a program as substantial as Cornerstone is necessary."109 26 27 28 The CPUC also found that PG&E's current distribution reliability was adequate, projects 29 necessary to maintain adequate reliability were addressed in general rate cases, and PG&E's 30 value of service study though slightly out of date showed that PG&E's customers believed that the company met or exceeded their service expectations was more compelling.
+31

+Massachusetts DPU, January 31, 2011 order in MA D.P.U 10-70, p.
+50.

-89 PG&E had been given an option to update the value of service study and failed to do so.
+&lt;sup>110 PG&E had been given an option to update the value of service study and failed to do so.

-86 Massachusetts Department of Public Utilities, January 31, 2011 order in MA D.P.U 10-70, p.
+&lt;sup>107 Massachusetts Department of Public Utilities, January 31, 2011 order in MA D.P.U 10-70, p.
 50.